Gift cards are a perennially popular choice for Christmas presents, and it's easy to see why: they're perfect for a range of recipients and reasons.

 Expiry date

-- ...or go for one with the longest expiry date you can find and make sure it meets the rule requiring it to last for at least three years.
+- Choose a card that doesn't expire, or go for one with the longest expiry date you can find (by law they must last at least three years).

-- If you haven't managed to use a gift card with three years' validity before it expires, there is no legal obligation on the store to extend its expiry date.
+- If you haven't managed to use a gift card with three years' validity before it expires, there is no legal obligation for the store to extend its expiry date.
 However, some stores may be willing to offer an extension if you ask politely, so don't throw away that old card without at least checking first.

 Balance check